soniakaul/sonias-zine/README.md

 that lets readers query across the whole publication in natural language.
-He has a small state machine: walks across the screen at randomized speeds, sometimes sits and stares (squashing only the body, not his features), sometimes turns around, occasionally falls from the sky.
+He has a small state machine: walks across the screen at randomized speeds, sometimes sits and stares (squashing only the body, not his features), and sometimes turns around.

 ## Stack